 How is that I, Hanasian of the Dúnedain of the North, know of these things?
 I was there.
 Yes, I fought along side my mother's kin.
-I had south visit my mother and sister when my journey was delayed by troubles at the Fords.
+I had come south to visit my mother and sister when my journey was delayed by troubles at the Fords.
 There I met my twin cousins, Folca and Frea, who were soldiers of Westfold.
 They were well armed and skilled in the craft of war, and had orders to allow none to pass the Fords without first meeting with Prince Theodred.
 It was they who were posted west of the Fords to watch the approach.
 I was greeted as family, but was led unarmed to see Theodred.
-I spoke to him of sign of a Dunlanding army marching toward Isengard.
+I told him of signs of a Dunlanding army marching toward Isengard.
 He accepted me as Friend of the Rohirrim, and immediately sent me with some of his best scouts to approach the fortress to see.
 After much stealth, we managed to get a glimpse of them.
 They were joining a larger army massed and ready to march.
 We decided to return with word as fast as we could.
 Little did we know that they started their march from Isengard not long after we left the watch, so when we reported to Theodred all that we saw, the information was indeed already outdated.

 With the news, Theodred rode west of the river with 8 companies to prepare in haste a forward defence.
 I was granted leave to stay at the fords to help fortify the crossing.
 There was not enough time to properly prepare, for no defense was ever thought to have been needed against one who was considered friend and leader of the White Council.
 But much was amiss for too long in Isengard, and sign was noted and sent to Edoras, yet the King never ordered any preparation.